 The pump in the buffer tank drawing is controlled by the customer's floor loop controls.
-A 20-50 gallon buffer tank is used generally for best performance.
+A 15-20 gallon buffer tank is used generally for best performance with a single CX34.
+35-50 gallons is used for two or three CX34s combined.
 A G3 seasonal valve may be used to isolate the tank in cooling mode.